-Probiotic bacteria are defined as “live micro-organisms, which when administered in adequate amounts, confer a health-benefit to the host”.
-Despite the fact that probiotic bacteria are exploited in foods and medicine, we know relatively little about the mechanisms by which these health-promoting bacteria elicit their effects.
+Probiotic bacteria are “live microorganisms that, when administered in adequate amounts, confer a health benefit to the host.”
+Around the globe, probiotic bacteria are exploited in foods and medicine.
+However, we know relatively little about the mechanisms by which these probiotic bacteria promote health.

-A key implication of this work is that, by understanding the mechanism by which select strains modulate the immune-system, we are in a unique position to edit food-grade bacteria to further enhance their health-promoting properties.
+Mechanistic understanding of probiotic function will contribute to rational decision-making to select probiotics in industry and medicine.
+Also, understanding the mechanism by which select strains modulate the immune system, for example, places us in the unique position to edit food-grade bacteria to enhance their health-promoting properties further.

 Finally, we took the plunge!
 The van Pijkeren laboratory is on Twitter.
 We hope to connect with many colleagues in the field, share interesting articles and tweets, and -of course- share our latest news and …May 25, 2017